tugcetunalilar/Azure_CapstoneProject/README.md

 ## Deployed model and instructions on how to query the endpoint with a sample input
 We selected the model to deploy based on the primary metric, so we selected the autoML model as it had a higher accuracy of 88%.
 To deploy the model, we used the interface for deployment.
 We deployed the AutoML using ACI.
 A REST API is produced at the end of deployment, which provides scoring uri with keys for authentication.
+We passed test data in a json file and provided a response in expected format (1,0) to validate deployment.

 ![AutoMLDeployment](Images/AutoMLDeployment.png "AutoML Deployment")